Consumer groups want federal regulators to recall the Google Mini after a glitch made it ‘intercept and record private conversations’ (GOOG, GOOGL)

 See Also:

-SEE ALSO: Google had to disable a feature on its new $50 smart speaker after the gadget listened in on some users
+- Google will permanently disable a control on its new $50 speaker after the gadget listened in on some users

 business